 The generator pass must precisely time when de-aliasing happens.
 The return statement, for example, requires that any block-ending de-aliasing logic happens after the return expression’s value is calculated, but before the return is performed.

 As one final wrinkle, sometimes there can be multiple control flow exits from a block or many returns from a function (including exceptions).
 Flow analysis needs to ensure all paths end with the appropriate de-aliasing clean up.

-Where escape analysis gets particularly complicated is when escapes are conditional.
+Where move/escape analysis gets particularly complicated is when escapes are conditional.
 In other words, it is possible for a function’s logic to allow a non-copy value to escape under some conditions, but not others.
 When the determination of whether to escape happens at runtime, the compiler cannot generate definitive logic.
 In this situation, the variable is marked with a flag that indicates it conditionally escapes.
 The generator can use this flag to generate code that sets a runtime flag indicating whether the value has escaped.
 This flag can then be tested at runtime prior to any generated de-aliasing logic.